joana-gsoares/MapearRedes_RiC/README.md

 - .excel spreadsheets mapping tables;
 - .json statements for the knowledge graphs [Correspondencia_ACL];

-The complete digitalization of each of the letters described is also available via this link.
+The complete digitalization of each of the letters described is also available via [drive](https://drive.google.com/drive/folders/1oBIWkRAHlokDXV6omfk2B71a_sC5Tmp5?usp=share_link).

 As soon as the final version of the thesis is completed and published in the academic repository, the link will be provided for consultation and further context.